kurrent-io/documentation/docs/server/kubernetes-operator/v1.3.0/getting-started/README.md

 Welcome to the **KurrentDB Kubernetes Operator** guide.
 In this guide, we’ll refer to the KurrentDB Kubernetes Operator simply as “the Operator.”
 Use the Operator to simplify backup, scaling, and upgrades of KurrentDB clusters on Kubernetes.

 :::important
-The Operator is an Enterprise only feature, please [contact us](https://www.kurrent.io/contact) for more information.
+The Operator is an Enterprise-only feature, please [contact us](https://www.kurrent.io/contact) for more information.
 :::

 ## Why run KurrentDB on Kubernetes?